Reviews You Can Rely On

 Credit: Adam Paashaus

-The side pockets on the Circuit are huge but non-elastic.
+The side pockets on the body of the Circuit are huge but non-elastic.
 We see pros and cons here.
-Being that they are non-elastic and so large, it's easy for certain items to fall out when you bend over or lean too far, such as when climbing over a log in the trail.
-They offer no side entry option for water bottles, but we found that because of the angle of the pockets, they were actually the easiest pockets of any in our test to get a water bottle in and out of without help.
-On the positive side of such large, non-elastic pockets is the ability to carry two narrow water bottles in each one, along with other items you might want to stash.
+Since they are non-elastic and large, it's easy for certain items to fall out when you bend over or lean too far, such as when climbing over a log on the trail.
+They offer no side entry option for water bottles, but we found that because of the angle of the pockets, they were still easy to get a water bottle in and out of without friendly assistance.
+On the positive side of such large, non-elastic pockets is the ability to carry two narrow water bottles in each one, along with other items you want to stash.
 The pockets do have an adjustable shock cord at the top.
-When cinched down just a bit, these go a long way towards keeping a water bottle in place and your other gear down inside.
-All things considered, we feel that this type of side pocket offers more versatility and usability than the stretchy style that may feel more secure.
+When cinched down, they go a long way towards keeping a water bottle in place and your other gear down inside.
+Overall, this type of side pocket still offers versatility and usability, while the stretchy style feels more secure.

-ultralight adventure equipment circuit backpacks women review - the wide pockets on the side allow for multiple water bottles but...
+ultralight adventure equipment circuit - the wide pockets on the side allow for multiple water bottles but...

 The wide pockets on the side allow for multiple water bottles but when the space isn't filled, gear can shift around and fall out when bending over.
 Be sure to cinch the shock cord for security.